Vilma Ebsen: Biography

 After the success of Broadway Melody of 1936, the studio decided to separate the Ebsens.
 Vilma Ebsen was not interested in accepting Louis B. Mayer's offer to make her "the next Myrna Loy" and moved back to New York with her husband, composer and bandleader Robert Emmett "Bobby" Dolan, whom she had married on June 24, 1933.
 Back in New York, she appeared in the Broadway musical comedy, Between the Devil, with British dancing stars Jack Buchanan, Evelyn Laye, and Adele Dixon.
 This show ran from December 22, 1937, until March 12, 1938.

 Ebsen then retired from show business to become a full-time homemaker.
 She and Dolan moved to Pacific Palisades, California in 1941.
 They had one child, a son named Robert, and later divorced in January 1948.
 Later that year, she married tennis player Stanley Briggs.
-They also had a son, Michael.
+They had a son, Michael.

-In the 1950s she opened a dance school in Pacific Palisades with her sister, Helga, which was also partially funded by their brother, Buddy.
+In the 1950s, she opened a dance school in Pacific Palisades with her sister, Helga, which was partially funded by their brother, Buddy.
+They also had a dance studio in Beverly Hills where they taught tap, ballet, and acrobatics.
+Candace Bergen was a student there.
 Her son Robert Dolan was one of the dance teachers.
 Another was Arthur Mahoney, a ballet master from New York.
 The school offered lessons in tap, jazz, ballet, and ballroom dance.
 It also gave annual dance recitals and cotillions at the Riveria Country Club, Deauville Beach Club, and other notable venues.

 The Ebsen Dance Studio was in a large two-story building on Swarthmore Drive, and Vilma and Helga lived in a house behind the studio.
 The studio had a large room below and several smaller dance rooms above.
 The studio staged a community theatre production of The Teahouse of the August Moon in 1960, but thereafter discontinued its community theatre and dismantled the stage to enlarge the space into a larger dance area.

-She died at the age of 96 in Thousand Oaks, California.
+Vilma Ebsen died at the age of 96 in Thousand Oaks, California.